Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Joel Guzman about 5 years ago
+Joel Guzman over 5 years ago

 Go for it!
 I used to walk and run down a large portion of the proposed pathway.
 I would love to see it become an official trail and connect to other trails.